The School for Good and Evil (film): Post-production

 After the film wrapped, Feig began editing, with Erik Nordby as effects supervisor.
 The film's visual effects were provided by British companies DNEG, Framestore, and Cinesite.
 Feig hoped for the film's world to have a sense of realism, despite its magical aspects, which he tried to keep elemental; an example is the stymph.
 In the books, it is a bird made of bones that takes children to the Schools for Good and Evil.
 The team wanted it to be sentient while retaining its bones.
 They researched bird skeletons and decayed birds, studying the way the tissue and feathers stay on the bones, and the interactions of these three things.
 The team used computer-generated imagery to add expressions and emotions to the animatronic characters.

 Music

 The film's score was composed by Theodore Shapiro.
+Before the production began, Feig created a reel of visual ideas based on couture-inspired costumes and the reel was set to an indie rock song, which led Shapiro to set a sonic palette that "would have a youthful energy and point of view".
+Musically, the film required a huge orchestral score to be cinematic and epic, but Shapiro tried to keep the modern pop sensibilities alive.
+He combined a large orchestra with baroque harpsichords, medieval instruments, and modern music programming, to create an "epic pop" score.
+According to Shapiro, the medieval instruments such as recorders and frame drums, along with baroque harpischord and pipe organ, represented the 20th century sounds.
+Combining these with electronics, Shapiro wanted to convey the idea of timelessness by "making a big musical gumbo with all of these references colliding with one another".